Overview

 Reporting Components

-Reports offer near real-time metrics showing necessary information about the current status of your miniApp.
+Real-time Data shows the necessary information about the current status of your miniApp.
 They are created from a specific selection of existing batch metrics, targeted to ensure the user is informed about the current state of their system, without being overwhelmed with information.

 Sessions